Gavin-Payne/Adrenyline/README.md

-# Imperium: Sports Prediction Market App
+# Adrenyline: Sports Prediction Market App

-Imperium is a full-stack web application that gamifies sports predictions using a dual-currency system, real-time data, and a social trading marketplace.
+Adrenyline is a full-stack web application that gamifies sports predictions using a dual-currency system, real-time data, and a social trading marketplace.
 Users can create, buy, and track predictions on player performances, leveraging real-world sports outcomes for in-game rewards.

 ---